daphnied/rogue-pickings/README.md

-# rogue-pickings
+# Rogue Pickings Website
-Site made from PSD with HTML and CSS
+Site made from PSD using HTML and CSS